Dipeshshah007/MediAgent/README.md

-A multi-agent LLM system that takes a free-text case description and walks it through a pipeline of specialised agents — triage, symptom structuring, knowledge retrieval (RAG), medication review, and differential reasoning — to produce a structured, source-grounded summary.
+A multi-agent LLM system that takes a free-text case description and walks it through a pipeline of specialised agents — triage, symptom structuring, knowledge retrieval (RAG), medication review, and differential reasoning to produce a structured, source-grounded summary.

-Built with **LangGraph**, runs entirely on **free** model providers (Groq / Google Gemini / local Ollama), and ships with a Streamlit UI, a FastAPI service, and a CLI.

 ---